Last Updated on

 “Shouldn’t you just be who you are?”.

-What’s more, you’ll notice that you’ll be able to form deep connections with people much faster when you’re able to closely pick up on the mood of the situation and match it.
+What’s more, you’ll notice that you’ll be able to form deep connections with people faster when you’re able to closely pick up on the mood of the situation and match it.

 Positive high energy: Someone with high social energy is not afraid to talk with a loud voice and has a cheerful and confident appearance.
 At a party, the person with the highest positive energy easily becomes the center of attention.